Smrdgy/renpy-journey-keeper/README.md

 The sidepanel is the only element added to your field of view.
 From here, you can:
 - Select, edit, or create playthroughs.
-- View created memories (*WIP*).
+- View and manage created memories (*WIP*).
-- Toggle autosaving quickly.
+- Quickly toggle autosaving for the active playthrough.
 - Manage active playthrough via specific actions, like:
   - Duplicate playthrough.
   - Manage saves.
   - Show choices timeline.

-## Key shortcuts
+## Keyboard shortcuts
 - `ALT + P` or draw `P` → `Up + Right + Down + Left` on a touch screen
-  - Cycles between 3 modes of sidepanel visibility "visible only on save/load screens" → "Always visible" → "Always hidden"
+  - Cycles between 3 modes of sidepanel visibility "Visible only on save/load screens" → "Always visible" → "Always hidden"
 - `ALT + A`
   - Toggles autosave function (if it can be enabled)
 - `F5`
   - Makes a quick save
 - ` (Backtick)
-  - Saves memory
+  - Saves a memory
 - `CTRL + ALT + SHIFT + P`
-  - Resets text sizing and sidepanel and pagination position
+  - Resets text sizing as well as sidepanel and pagination position

-**Note**: All shortcuts can be remapped in the settings in case of conflicts with the game or another mod.
+**Note**: All shortcuts can be remapped in the settings, in case of conflicts with the game or another mod.
-Additionally, the mappings can be set global via the globe icon button, meaning, the mapping will apply to all other games as well.
+Additionally, the mappings can be set global via the globe icon button.
+Meaning, the mapping will apply to all other games as well.
-> For example, I'm not using the Ren'Py's native accessibility menu (`A`), so I unchecked ALT on the autosave mapping to simplify the shortcut.
+> For example: I'm not using the Ren'Py's native accessibility menu (`A`), so I unchecked ALT on the autosave mapping to simplify the shortcut.

 You can also unassign the mapping by clicking the circular red X button

----

 # Features
 - Manage multiple playthroughs, each with its own name, thumbnail, and description—accessible from the save/load screen.